appliedblockchain/ab-website/_posts/2021-03-10-growing-ecosystem-non-fungible-tokens.md

 category: blog
 headline: This month prestigious auction house Christies sold their first digital art using blockchain NFT (non-fungible tokens), and the NBA saw over $230 in new revenue from its NFT based Top Shots digital collectibles
 ---
-Many other companies are exploring the opportunity offered by NFTs.
-Some are more opportunistic, for instance, on Friday, 5th of March 2021, Jack Dorsey, CEO of Twitter, launched the sale of the first Tweet posted on the social platform as an NFT (BBC, 2021).

-An interesting story is that [MC DOOM](https://decrypt.co/53019/mf-doom-enigmatic-rapper-leaves-behind-crypto-art-legacy).
-An enigmatic wrapper who created augmented reality masks, and minted NFT's to represent their ownership.
+An enigmatic wrapper named MC DOOM created a set of augmented reality masks, and minted NFT's to represent their ownership.
 Unfortunately, and coincidentally, he died on Halloween, the same day that the NFT sale concluded.
 The collectibles are likely one of his last creative projects.
 His private keys are now in the possession of his family, and smart contracts will continue to automatically transfer royalties to them from every NFT sale in perpetuity.

+Many companies are now exploring the opportunity offered by NFTs.
+Some are more strategic, such as NBA Top Shots, while others are more opportunistic in nature, for instance, on Friday, 5th of March 2021, Jack Dorsey, CEO of Twitter, launched the sale of the first Tweet posted on the social platform as an NFT (BBC, 2021).

 Prior to blockchain, the cost of replicating an item in the digital world was almost zero.
 Think of the copy and paste mechanism that damages the rights of economic use of photos or other works of art on the internet.
 Blockchain doesn't prevent this.
 However, blockchain NFT's allow ownership of the items to be recorded, shared, published, and very efficiently traded across multiple venues, increasing liquidity.
 It also allows royalties to continue to be paid out to the original creators of the items regardless of where or how the items are sold.